Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Introduction

 \section{Introduction}

-Recently, advances in computer vision have introduced methods that are remarkable at generating images based upon text prompts. \cite{radford2021learning, ramesh2021zeroshot}.
+Recently, advances in computer vision have introduced methods that are remarkable at generating images based upon text prompts \cite{radford2021learning, ramesh2021zeroshot}.
 For example, OpenAI introduced DALL-E, one such text-to-image model in 2020, and demonstrated that from running a text prompt such as \textit{"a radish dancing in a tutu"}, the model could generate many images matching the prompt.
-Based on this progress, artists, programmers, and researchers have come together on communities within Reddit and Twitter like r/bigsleep and \#vqganclip to develop different models to open source text-to-image generation. \cite{r/bigsleep, hashtagvqganclip} Tutorials \cite{tutorialvqganclip,bestiariodelhypogripho_2021} and interactive notebooks \cite{colab} maintained by community members such as @RiverHaveWings, @advadnoun, and @somewheresy on Twitter have made these tools broadly accessible. \cite{crowson, adverb, justin}
+Based on this progress, artists, programmers, and researchers have come together on communities within Reddit \cite{r/bigsleep} and Twitter \cite{hashtagvqganclip} and developed different models that open source text-to-image generation.
+Tutorials \cite{tutorialvqganclip,bestiariodelhypogripho_2021} and interactive notebooks \cite{colab} maintained by community members such as @RiverHaveWings, @advadnoun, and @somewheresy on Twitter have made these tools broadly accessible \cite{crowson, adverb, justin}.

-Text is free-form and open-ended and the possibilities for image generation are endless.
-However, this also means that the design process for generating an image can become brute-force trial and error.
+Text is free-form and open-ended, so the possibilities for image generation from text prompts are endless.
+However, this also means that the design process for generating an image can easily become brute-force trial and error.
 People must search for a new text prompt each time they want to iterate upon their generation, a process that can feel random and unprincipled.
-In the field of natural language processing, this problem known as \textit{prompt engineering} \cite{reynolds2021prompt}.
-Prompt engineering is the formal search for prompts that retrieve desired outcomes from language models, where what is desirable is dependent upon the end user.
+In the field of natural language processing, this problem is known as \textit{prompt engineering} \cite{reynolds2021prompt}.
+Prompt engineering is the formal search for prompts that retrieve desired outcomes from language models, where what is desirable is dependent upon the end task and end user \cite{sanh2021multitask}.
 There are a number of open questions within prompt engineering to explore for text-to-image models.
-Some questions relate to hyperparameters: how do variables influencing the length of optimization and randomness affect model outcomes?
-Other questions revolve around the prompt: are there certain classes of words or sentence phrasings that yield better outcomes?
+Some questions relate to hyperparameters: how do variables influencing the length of optimization and random initializations affect model outcomes?
+Other questions involve the prompt: are there certain classes of words or sentence phrasings that yield better outcomes?
+These questions are necessary for the HCI community to answer so technical advancements in machine learning such as prompt engineering and multimodal models can be translated into usable interaction paradigms.